 We know that good hand washing is the best prevention for spreading viruses and bacteria.
 Friction and soap effectively kills germs on hands.
 Artificial nails/tips carry bacteria.
 I keep my nails trimmed short and clean.

 I would never visit you and your baby if I have any symptoms or a known exposure.
 We would work together to help you get the help you need.

 With all the information about Covid 19, I wanted to let you know what I do to keep you and your baby safe.
-There should be no difference in protecting you and your baby during this time.
-A virus is a virus and a newborn has little immunity.
-So, infection control is always priority one.
-As an RN, I have always been keenly aware of effective measures against infection.
+I have received both doses of the Phizer vaccine (12/30/20 and 01/20/20).
+As an RN, I am always keenly aware of effective measures against infection.
+I will continue to follow all safety protocols recommended by the CDC/WHO.
 Please call me anytime you have any questions or concerns.

 Office Visits: I ask that you text me when you arrive so you can come straight in and walk straight to my office.
 You never have to put your baby down until you get in my office. when it's time to go, check out is in my office and you leave through the back hallway.
 You never have to register or wait in a waiting room.